 The forecast operating costs set as a target by the QCA for the 2013-17 regulatory period have been extended for the additional two years of the price path and are set out in the tables below.
 The 2017-18 forecast costs were calculated by applying the QCA's escalation rates to the QCA's 2016-17 forecast operating costs.
-The 2018-19 forecast operating costs were calculated by applying the QCA's escalation rates to the 2017-18 forecast costs.
-Some base costs have changed since the cost estimates were initially compiled for the QCA review in 2012.
+The 2018-19 forecast operating costs were calculated by applying the QCA's escalation rates to the 2017-18 forecast costs were initially compiled for the QCA review in 2012.
 In these cases, Seqwater has amended the 2016-17 forecast base costs before applying the QCA's escalation rates.
 Any adjustments have been explained by way of notes in tables 7 and 8 below.
 These costs include both fixed and variable operating costs.